A divisionDivision No. 205 · Wednesday, 21 May 2025· Commons· Immigration

 Voting No meant

-Reject the Conservative motion, backing the Labour government's existing approach to immigration and border control
+Reject the Conservative motion on immigration, defending the government's existing approach to immigration and border control policy.

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.